 This content is current only at the time of printing.
 This document was printed on 13 April 2021.
 A current copy is located at https://apvma.gov.au/node/314

 The APVMA assesses every adverse experience reported.

-- Reports made directly to the APVMA by non-registrants (voluntary reports) are copied to the product registrant, who is then required to evaluate each report.
-The registrant may contact the reporting person or the attending veterinarian to help determine if any follow-up work is required.
+- reports made directly to the APVMA by non-registrants (voluntary reports) are copied to the product registration holder, who is then required to evaluate each report.
+The registration holder may contact the reporting person or the attending veterinarian to help determine if any follow-up work is required

-- The product registrant must subsequently report their findings to the APVMA, and the findings are then assessed to determine if further information is required.
-In some cases, additional expert opinion is sought from other government agencies such as the Office of Chemical Safety and the Department of the Environment, universities, the Australian Veterinary Association, or other appropriate authorities.
+- the product registration holder must subsequently report their findings to the APVMA, and the findings are then assessed to determine if further information is required.
+In some cases, additional expert opinion is sought from other government agencies such as the Office of Chemical Safety and the Department of the Environment, universities, the Australian Veterinary Association, or other appropriate authorities

-- If an adverse experience is reported directly to a product registrant, the registrant must provide a report to the APVMA (known as a registrant report).
+- if an adverse experience is reported directly to a product registration holder, the registration holder must provide a report to the APVMA (known as a registrant report).
 We assess this report to determine whether any further laboratory, pathology or veterinary work is required before we classify an adverse experience.

 The APVMA classifies the relationship between exposure to or use of a registered product and a reported adverse experience in terms of ‘probable’, ‘possible’, ‘probable or possible off-label’, ‘unlikely’ and ‘unknown’.

 A ‘probable’ classification is given when all the following criteria are met: